GaryHostt/Oracle_Integration/README.md

 [Invoking OIC endpoints with Oauth & IDCS](https://www.ateam-oracle.com/trigger-oic-integration-using-oauth)

-- This is an alternative to the basic auth policy that is normally used by a non-federated IDCS user that calls your integration endpoints.
+- This is an alternative to the basic auth policy that is normally used by a non-federated IDCS user that calls your integration endpoints, this [blog post](https://paascommunity.com/2020/04/27/simplified-oauth-config-for-oracle-integration-cloud-rest-api-using-postman-by-manish-kumar-gupta/) provides further details.

 [Integrating chatbots with VBCS applications](https://blogs.oracle.com/vbcs/integrating-chatbots-into-vbcs-applications)